-Dietary fiber (also called roughage) is a part of plant foods which cannot be digested by gastrointestinal enzymes.
+Dietary fiber (also called roughage) is a part of plant foods that cannot be digested by gastrointestinal enzymes.
 It consists mainly of non-starch polysaccharides, is a carbohydrate, and soluble (dissolves in water) or insoluble.
 Most high-fiber foods have both soluble and insoluble components.
-They move indigestedly through our digestive system, absorb water, ease bowel movements, and can be fermented by beneficial colon bacteria to butyrate.
-Butyrate are short-chain fatty acids that provide energy to our gut bacteria.
+They move indigested through our digestive system, absorb water, ease bowel movements, and can be fermented by beneficial colon bacteria to butyrate.
+Butyrate is a short-chain fatty acid that provides energy to our gut bacteria.

 What is fiber good for?